How do you fit a Cali76 / SlideRIG into a compact stompbox?

 Can you modify my Origin Effects pedal?

 Unfortunately, we don’t offer modifications or custom electronics work.
-Back when Origin Effects was just a one-man workshop Simon had time to modify pedals and make one-off designs but as the business has grown we must pay our full attention to the production of current models and developing new designs.
+Back in our early days when Origin Effects was just a one-man workshop, Simon was occasionally able to modify pedals and make one-off designs.
+However, as the business has grown, Simon’s time is now fully taken up by the production of current models and developing our new and aspirational designs.

 How do I know whether I have Cali76-TX or -TX-L?